surajK610/surajk610.github.io/_projects/sim-annealing.md

 - **73% of GPU time** spent on memory operations (copying, allocation, deallocation)
 - **Only 27%** on actual computation
 - **Key insight**: Memory management, not computation, determines performance

+If we remember the roofline model, it is obvious here that we are in the nonoptimal part of the roofline model (i.e. not utilizing hardware effectively)

 ## Implementation Highlights